epccs/Gravimetric/Applications/Battery/README.md

 {"bat_en":"ON"}
 ```

-BROKEN, not turning on at this time
+BROKEN, i2c running at 100%, but it is not locking up.